EmanTalal/EmanTalal/README.md

-- Senior CS Student At Imam Mohammad Ibn Saud Islamic University.
+I'm A computer Science , with experience in building Production-ready software.
 -   Hi, I’m @EmanTalal
-- I’m interested in mobile application development
+- I’m interested in mobile application development and Machine Learning
--  I’m currently learning Web develment and Python
+-  I’m currently learning Web develment and JavaScript
-- Ask me about Java
+- Ask me about Java & Kotlin programming
 - 📫 How to reach me emantalal.201999@gmail.com

 <!---